-The Sacramento superior and family courts stated that they have developed a process for documenting the judicial determination and allocation of the payment of minor's counsel fees.
+The Sacramento superior and family courts have a process for documenting the judicial determination and allocation of the payment of minor's counsel fees.

 Recommendation 2.8.b-See pages 62-66 of the audit report for information on the related finding.